 However, there is a way to revitalize your fundraising recipe without having to reinvent the wheel.
-By utilizing prospect research and properly managing your donor data, you can boost your fundraising strategy and exceed expectations.
+By utilizing prospect research and properly managing your donor data, you can boost your fundraising strategy and even exceed expectations.

 - Conduct Prospect Research